All Episodes

 Well, at the bottom of many myths lies some kernel of truth.

-And there are said to be areas on the Earth, oh, the Bermuda Triangle and many others, where unusual conditions exist that exhibit a magnetic anomaly and other anomalies where things are said to have occurred, things disappeared that have never come back, things that have appeared that shouldn't have appeared, that sort of thing.
+And there are said to be areas on the Earth, oh, the Bermuda Triangle and many others, where unusual conditions exist that exhibit magnetic anomaly and other anomalies where things are said to have occurred, things disappeared that have never come back, things that have appeared that shouldn't have appeared, that sort of thing.

-Areas of the Earth where these little doors might come and go.
+Areas of the earth where these little doors might come and go.

 Yeah.